 Cannon Beach: A Day Trip From Portland, Oregon

-I have been coming to Cannon Beach since I was a child with my parents.
-I was obsessed with the Goonies when the movie came out and being the lovely parents that mine were, they took me to Astoria and Cannon Beach.
-My parents and I would do little weekend road trips either to Seattle, Portland, or the Oregon Coast.
+Since I was a child with my parents, I have been visiting Cannon Beach on the Oregon Coast.
+When the movie The Goonies came out, I was obsessed with it.
+Being the awesome parents they were, mine took me to Astoria and Cannon Beach where some of the movie was filmed.
+My parents and I would do little weekend road trips either to Seattle, Portland, and the Oregon Coast.
 These places hold fond memories for me.

 Reliving fond memories.
 A photo I shot of my father when I was 12